Lars418/torExtension/README.md

 ## About
 This extension will move transcribed comments of a reddit post to the top.
-It will also add WAI ARIA attributes and modify the corresponding `alt` attribute of images to grant disabled users a better interaction with a post.
+It will also add WAI ARIA attributes and add the `aria-describedby` attribute to the images to grant disabled users a better interaction with a post.

-## Support
+## Browser support
 The extension is currently availiable for Chromium browsers.
 These include Google Chrome, Microsoft Edge, Opera, Brave, Vivaldi and more.

-## Translation
+## Translations
 This extension is currently availiable in English and German.
 Feel free to contribute and add other languages!

 ## Installation